-• The ; at the end of the query is optional in most DBMS implementations.

-2) Choosing a selected list of fields (columns)
+- The ; at the end of the query is optional in most DBMS implementations. - 2) Choosing a selected list of fields (columns)

 '''

 SELECT column_name [, column_name, ...]

 FROM table_name;

-'''

-'''

 SELECT f_name, l_name, date_of_birth

 FROM Customer;

 '''

-- The order in which you list the columns affects how they are presented in the resulting output. - Items within [] are optional.
+- The order in which you list the columns affects the way in which they are presented in the resulting output. - Items within [] are optional.